EnlunY/Preposal/preposal.md

 ## If you plan to collaborate with one or two classmates, what are their names?

-I do not plan to collaborate.
+I plan to collaborate with Eric Zhao

 ## Do you have any questions of your own?